1 - Run Embird and click the "Editor" menu to switch to the Editor window.

 5. Simulation stops on jump

-6. Set "Initial Stitch"and "Ending Stitch"
+6. Set "Initial Stitch" and "Ending Stitch"

-9 - Once you have selected the right stitch, select "Edit > Stitch Type" menu.
+9 - Once you have selected the right stitch, select the "Edit > Stitch Type" menu.
 A dialog box will appear on the screen, allowing you to specify the new stitch type.
-In this example, we want to change the jump to running stitch (Picture No. 7).
-Click "OK" button to continue.
+In this example, we want to change the jump to a running stitch (Picture No. 7).
+Click the "OK" button to continue.

 7. Change stitch type